jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because writing or reading a Wikipedia article, is Nature's small dopamine rush.
 It's not perfect, there's still room for improvement, but Wikipedia is far better than buying an encyclopedia set every few years.
 Heck, while writing this book, I've used YouTube, Project Gutenberg, and Wikipedia dozens of times and never checked my university lecture notes or course readers once.
 Not out of malice, digital tools are simply better.

 That's the story of Wikipedia.
 Invented by protagonists, upgraded to society's reference tool by player gods.
-Few believed it was possible because even professors don't understand new tools always unpower the few, to empower the rest.
+Few believed it was possible because even professional educators don't understand new tools always unpower the few, to empower the rest.
+Or better stated, although educated and devoted to teaching, the professors were simply defending their jobs.

 Wikipedia shows off the power of open-source technology.
 But also how important open-source content such as books, manuals, rules, discussions, and regulations are when changing the world.